last updated: may 20th 2026

 - make content easy to understand

-- minimize font use, 1-3 max, use readable fonts
+- minimize font use, use readable fonts

 - check size & overlapping on zoom/in/out